 12 Basic Accounting Principles – GAAP

-Understanding the basic accounting principles that is very important as it affects the preparation of financial statements.
+Understanding the twelve basic accounting principles that is very important as it affects the preparation of financial statements.
 The following accounting rules and assumptions dictate what, when and how to measure financial items.

-These rules were created by the Financial Accounting Standards Board (FASB) and are called General Accepted Accounting Principles (GAAP).
+These rules were created by the Financial Accounting Standards Board (FASB) and are called Generally Accepted Accounting Principles (GAAP).
 GAAP refers to the standard guidelines for financial accounting used in any given jurisdiction.
 GAAP includes the standards, conventions, and rules accountants follow in preparing and reporting financial statements.

 - Accounting Entity – is the business unit for which the financial statements are being prepared.
 The accounting entity recognizes that there is a business entity that is separate from its owner(s).
 In addition, the economic unit engages in identifiable economic activities and controls economic resources.

 - Going Concern – Accounts assume that the life of the business entity is infinitely long and will never dissipate.
 In some cases, if there is a clear sign that a business may go bankrupt, the accountant must issue a qualified opinion stating the potential of a demise.

 - Measurement – Accounting only deals with things that can be measured, quantifiable.
 Therefore, aspects that are crucial to profits may be overlooked such as customer loyalty.

 - Units of Measure – The US Dollar (USD) is the standard value used in financial statements for companies in the United States.
 Any foreign transactions must be translated to USD based on the current exchange rate.

 - Historical Cost – The transactions that results in what a business owns and owes are recorded at their original cost.
 This may cause the company’s books to be understated.
 For example, a company can own a manufacturing facility that is valued at $25,000,000 but carry it on the books for their purchase price of $7,000,000.